tlindsay42/PSRyver/README.md

 * Send a direct message to @tlindsay42 (not a channel), parsing the text to linkify usernames and channels
     ```powershell
     $splat = @{
-        URI     = 'Some incoming webhook URI from Ryver'
+        Uri     = 'Some incoming webhook URI from Ryver'
         Channel = '@tlindsay42'
         Parse   = 'full'
         Text    = 'Hello @tlindsay42, join me in #devnull!'